tritonmedia/discord-bot/README.md

 ### Discord Development Portal

-0. Create a sandbox Discord server or use an `test` text channel within an existing server
+0. Create a sandbox Discord server or use a `test` text channel within an existing server.
+Change the Discord Server Notification scheme to be only @mentions or this will spam people with notifications.

 1. Go to the [Discord dev portal](https://discordapp.com/developers/applications/) and create a new application (e.g. TritonBot)